 Behavioral data allows you to look at trends on a much larger scale, and often includes information collected from hundreds or even thousands of participants.
 Once you have collected this data, you can then generalize behavior patterns to find out how people actually use your website.
-The amount of possible information you can gather from behavioral data is much more comprehensive than what you can derive from other tools such as Google Analytics, and will therefore provide you with greater detail.
+The amount of possible journey analytics you can gather from behavioral data is much more comprehensive than what you can derive from other tools such as Google Analytics, and will, therefore, provide you with greater opportunity to improve customer experience.

 How is Behavioral Data Captured?